Chris Hornbrook

 Christopher Aaron Hornbrook is an American drummer and a founding member of metalcore/post-hardcore band, Poison the Well.
-He also is working with Dhani Harrison and Killer Be Killed and The Black Queen singer, Greg Puciato.
+He also is working with Dhani Harrison and Killer Be Killed and Greg Puciato.
 From 2014 to 2018, Hornbrook was also a member of Senses Fail.

 Early life

 Chris Hornbrook was born in Hollywood, Florida, to French-Canadian immigrants, Donald Hornbrook and Moisette Maltais, in the early nineteen eighties.
 He started playing local South Florida punk shows at the age of fifteen with his high school garage band before being asked to join a local punk band called Last Minute.
 He met future band member Ryan Primack as he was playing bass in the band.
 At seventeen Hornbrook was asked to join an early incarnation of Poison the Well dubbed Doubting Thomas.
 Not too long after the bands' formation they had to change their name to An Acre Lost due to Doubting Thomas already being a side project of industrial band Skinny Puppy.

 After a brief hiatus with An Acre Lost Hornbrook rejoined the band and the name was changed to Poison the Well.
 During his junior year of high school, he toured with the band during breaks from school.
 Then during his senior year, Poison the Well played a few shows up the east coast of the United States one weekend a month.

 There is footage of the band performing at the now defunct CBGB's on YouTube from around this period.
 Once he graduated high school he started to pursue the band more seriously as a career.